 - Fancy dress – I had a couple of weddings to attend during my pregnancy, so I purchased a gorgeous Rachel Pally printed caftan dress to wear to one of them (when none of my other dresses looked right).
 I can’t say enough about the RP line for maternity – the dresses are flattering and super comfortable!
 They’re not just for pregnancy, too – I wore it twice after having my baby, too!

 - Casual dresses – I’ve talked about this tank dress quite a few times, and it’s for good reason.
 It’s super comfortable, flatters your bump at any stage, and can be worn with anything from a blazer to sandals.
 I started wearing this in the end of the second trimester and wore it straight through.
+Note: I let my sister borrow these dresses during her pregnancy, and then I wore them again in the summer of 2020 before my second child was born.
+They still look excellent, even after being washed through 3 pregnancies!

 - Bras – You will most likely need to go up in your bra size during your pregnancy, so just keep that in mind!
 Because I didn’t know what size I would end up in, I purchased a couple of bras at Target (at just under $15, they’re budget-friendly!) in a new size in my second trimester and then ended up having to purchase a few new ones for the third trimester.